mrkazawa/border-chain/src/benchmark/clients/README.md

 vagrant@actor3:~$ npm run device-mac-client-benchmark # for MAC-ADDRESS scenario
 ```

-Results will be shown directly in the console.
+The results will be shown directly in the console.

 ### 3. Access Authorization, Handshake, and Accessing Resource ###

-In our final scenario, we benchmark the `iot-service` as client of our access authorization, as well as, secure channel handshake procedures.
+In our final scenario, we benchmark the `iot-service` as a client of our access authorization and secure channel handshake procedures.
 Run the following commands.

 ```console